lpdmy/ESP_FE/FRONTEND_DEVELOPMENT_GUIDE.md

 - [ ] Error handling with toast notifications
 - [ ] Loading states implemented
 - [ ] No hardcoded strings (use messages)
+- [ ] No hardcoded role numbers (use ROLE constants)
+- [ ] Role checks use ROLE constants instead of numbers
+- [ ] Staff permissions are checked correctly
 - [ ] useEffect dependencies are correct
 - [ ] No infinite loops
 - [ ] Performance optimizations applied